Credit Card Debt Consolidation Methods

 Process

-To start a debt management plan, individuals typically consult with a credit counselor who assesses their financial situation.
-The counselor then negotiates with creditors to lower interest rates and create a manageable repayment schedule.
+To start a debt management plan, individuals typically consult a credit counsellor who assesses their financial situation.
+The counsellor then negotiates with creditors to lower interest rates and create a manageable repayment schedule.

 Decision to Consolidate Debt